radish-es/academic-web/content/courses/Property/readings/week3.md

+## Looking Ahead to Unit 2 ##

+Having spent some time now developing a vocabulary to analyze legal arguments (using the concepts of argument bites and argument types), you might be wondering how we can ever hope to know what the "correct" answer is to any question in property law.
+If argument bites always come in pairs — if we can always predict the stereotypical counter-argument to any legal argument — how does any party even win out in court?

+The answer to that question will occupy us for the remainder of our course throughout the year.
+In Week 1, I introduced the idea that we can think about the structure of legal arguments at two levels by drawing an analogy to language: there is the level of legal vocabulary (the argument types we've been working with so far) and the deeper level of legal grammar and style.
+In Unit 2, we will begin to develop a historical understanding of this deeper structure of property law in Canada, starting with the doctrine of first possession.

+## Check Out ##

+{{< spoiler text="Footnotes" >}}<$--ENDNOTES-->{{< /spoiler >}}

 [^fn1]: *Phillips v.
 Desert Hospital Dist.* (1989) 49 Cal.3d 699, 702, 263 Cal.Rptr.
 119, 780 P.2d 349; *Blank v.
 Kirwan* (1985) 39 Cal.3d 311, 318, 216 Cal.Rptr.
 718, 703 P.2d 58; *Tameny v.
 Atlantic Richfield Co.* (1980) 27 Cal.3d 167, 170, 164 Cal.Rptr.
 839, 610 P.2d 1330.